wavespectra/wavespectra/docs/fitting_2d.rst

     dir = np.arange(0, 360, 1)

-Frequency-direction spectra can be fit by applying a directional spreading function to a frequency spectrum.
+Frequency-direction spectra can be constructed by applying a directional spreading function to a frequency spectrum.
 Two directional spreading functions are currently implemented in wavespectra:

-* Symmetrical cosine-squared distribution of :func:`~wavespectra.directional.cartwright`
+* Symmetrical cosine-squared distribution of :func:`~wavespectra.construct.direction.cartwright`
-* Asymmetrical directional distribution of :func:`~wavespectra.directional.bunney`
+* Asymmetrical directional distribution of :func:`~wavespectra.construct.direction.asymmetric`

 Cartwright symmetrical spread
 -----------------------------

 The cosine-squared distribution of `Cartwright (1963)`_ assumes single mean direction and directional spread for all frequencies with a symmetrical decay of energy around the peak represented by a cosine-squared function:

 :math:`G(\theta,f)=F(s)cos^{2}\frac{1}{2}(\theta-\theta_{m})`

 where :math:`\theta` is the wave direction, :math:`f` is the wave frequency, :math:`\theta_{m}` is the mean direction and :math:`F(s)` is a scaling parameter.

 .. ipython:: python
     :okexcept: